kcoulsy/PHP-React-REST-App/README.md

 To me the whole RESTful API feels exposed without having any authentication, but for simplicity I left it out.
 The application came out as I expected.
 Although I could've probably gone around Validation a bit better.
 Probably should have made commits a bit more often, but just got focused in at times.
+Something to look at in the future is improving the production bundling in webpack.

 ##Changelog: